addshore/mediawiki-docker-dev/README.md

 #### 3) Clone MediaWiki Core & the Vector Skin (default skin)

-You can start without the skin but you will find that your MediaWiki instlal doesn't look very nice.
+You can start without the skin but you will find that your MediaWiki install doesn't look very nice.

 From [Wikimedia Gerrit](https://gerrit.wikimedia.org/r/#/admin/projects/mediawiki/core):